Retirement Day

 ***Answer:*** Here is just a few more to consider...

-- Non-redeemable GICs are generally not cashable before their maturity date (there are exceptions; depending on the issuer), and although there are some cashable or redeemable GICs, all GICs are generally cashable or transferable at death.
+Non-redeemable GICs are generally not cashable before their maturity date (there are exceptions; depending on the issuer), and although there are some cashable or redeemable GICs, all GICs are generally cashable or transferable at death.

-The demand for GICs is generally inelastic meaning that demand does not change much regardless of the current level of interest rates.
+***Answer:*** The demand for GICs is generally inelastic meaning that demand does not change much regardless of the current level of interest rates.
 A typical GIC buyer is not interested in growth or risk – they are interested in safety, preservation of capital and certainty.
-Arguments about low after-tax rates of return and inflation will surely fall on deaf ears.
+Arguments about pursuing capital gains from stocks and bonds and advice to make income more tax efficient or beating inflation will surely fall on deaf ears.
 There is no other widely held investment option that has such an iron-clad guarantee.
 Often times, an investor who has cashed in considerable amounts of stock-based investments will crystallize their gains by placing them in GICs.
-The same applies to business owners that have sold their family businesses – they’ve dealt with risk all their working lives so the security of GICs can be very appealing to them.
-Seniors too may be thinking about rebalancing their investments to more conservative GICs.
-And lastly, we can’t ever assume that interest rates will stay low forever.
-GICs by nature, are floating rate investments which will keep pace with higher interest rates should interest rates rise.

 Are GICs as dull as grass?
 Yes certainly.
 And we are thankful they are!